wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 instrumented code blocks will be executed instead of the original.
 This instrument-once scheme avoids the overhead of re-instrumentation when instructions are revisited regularly.

-In zSim, a trace is defined as a single-entry multiple-exit code block.
+In PIN, a trace is defined as a single-entry multiple-exit code block.
 Control flow could only enter the code block from the top (i.e. lowest address instruction), but can exit the trace via branch instructions in the middle.
 Naturally, a trace consists multiple basic blocks, each beginning from the termination point of the previous basic block (or the beginning of the trace), and terminates at the branch instruction exiting the trace.
 Note that basic blocks and traces are recognized